Through the looking glass: the neural basis of self-concept in young adults with antisocial trajectories

 Description

 Self-concept is shaped by social experiences, but it is not yet well understood how the neural and behavioral development of self-concept is influenced by a history of antisocial behavior.
 In this pre-registered study, we examined neural responses to self-evaluations in young adults who engaged with antisocial behavior in childhood and either desisted or persisted in antisocial behavior.
-A self-concept task was performed by 94 young adults (age range 18–30-yrs).
-During the task, participants with a persistent or desistent antisocial trajectory (N = 54), and typically developing young adults (N = 40) rated whether positive and negative traits in different domains (prosocial, physical) described themselves.
-We examined both the effects of a history of antisocial behavior as well as current heterogeneity in psychopathic traits.
-Participants endorsed more positive than negative trait statements across domains, which did not differ between antisocial-history groups.
-However, current psychopathic traits were negatively associated with prosocial self-concept and mPFC activity during self-evaluation.
+A self-concept task was performed by 94 young adults (age range 18–30 years).
+During the task, participants with a persistent or desistent antisocial trajectory (n = 54) and typically developing young adults (n = 40) rated whether positive and negative traits in different domains (prosocial and physical) described themselves.
+We examined both the effects of a history of antisocial behavior as well as current heterogeneity in psychopathic traits on self-concept appraisal and its neural underpinnings.
+Participants endorsed more positive trait statements than negative across domains, which did not differ between antisocial-history groups.
+However, current psychopathic traits were negatively associated with prosocial self-concept and medial prefrontal cortex activity during self-evaluation.
 Together, these findings suggest that antisocial tendencies might indeed be reflected in self-concept development of young adults, specifically in the prosocial domain.

 en_USEnglish